Fasertio/Fasertio/README.md

 ## About Me

-I work in the cybersecurity field specialized in offensive security with a keen interest in learning new technologies.
+I work in the cybersecurity field specialized in offensive security with a keen interest in learning new technologies, in particular Red teaming & Web application penetration testing

-In particular:

-- Red teaming
-- Web application penetration testing
-- Wireless technique